-- Chairs must have backs. - Seats must face the same direction. - Chairs must be placed directly behind those in the preceding row. - Each student must be separated by a minimum of 4 feet from right to left (measure from center of desk). - Staff access to every student must be unimpeded. - Only 1 student can be seated at a table measuring 6 feet in length or less. - At tables longer than 6 feet, students must be seated at least 4 feet apart (measured from the center of the table) and facing the same direction. - Large, smooth writing surfaces, preferably desks or tables, must be provided. - Tablet-arm chairs must have a minimum writing surface of 12 × 15 inches (30 × 38 centimeters).

-The following seating arrangements are not allowed:

-- Round tables, study carrels, lapboards, language laboratory booths, and tables with partitions or dividers. - Seat assignments that follow any expected patterns.
+- Chairs must have backs. - Seats must face the same direction. - Chairs must be placed directly behind those in the preceding row. - Each student must be separated by a minimum of 3 feet from right to left (measure from center of desk). - Staff access to every student must be unimpeded. - At tables, students must be seated at least 3 feet apart (measured from the center of the table) and facing the same direction.
+You can seat 2 students at a table that's at least 6 feet long. - Large, smooth writing surfaces, preferably desks or tables, must be provided. - Tablet-arm chairs must have a minimum writing surface of 12 × 15 inches (30 × 38 cm). - The following seating arrangements are not allowed for paper/pencil testing: - Round tables, study carrels, lapboards, language laboratory booths, and tables with partitions or dividers. - Seat assignments that follow any expected patterns.